ahmedhesham301/minecraftserver/README.md

    ```
    to choose a specific version use
    --build-arg VERSION="version"
-   by defaultit is set to latest
+   by default it is set to latest
 2. **Run the container**:
     ```bash
    docker container run -p 25565:25565 minecraftserver:1.0